generation-software/screwdriver-cd-guide/docs/user-guide/templates.md

         echo color = $(meta get parameters.color)
         echo sports = $(meta get parameters.sports)
 ```

 Example repo: <https://github.com/screwdriver-cd-test/template-parameters-example>

 These parameters are inherited by all the jobs using the template.

-Example `screwdriver.yaml`:
+For instance, having

 ```yaml
 jobs:
   # Inherits parameters "music", "color" and "sports" from the template.